How to free up RAM: 15+ effective methods for Windows and Mac

 5. Use your virtual memory

 Even if your RAM fills up, you can use your computer’s virtual memory, which is essentially imitation RAM found on Mac hard drives.
-While your computer will always default to using this if all your RAM is being used, it’s important to ensure that you have enough disk space available to use it.
-Remember to delete or transfer old files, photos, videos, and programs so that you have enough disk space for when times get desperate.
+While your computer will always default to virtual memory if you’re using all the RAM, it’s important to ensure that you have enough disk space available to use it.

-3 more tips to free up RAM
+3 more tips for how to free up RAM

 Whether you’re using a Mac or a Windows computer, these tips will come in handy if you’re still struggling to free up RAM.

-1. Use a trustworthy RAM-cleaning software
+1. Use trustworthy RAM-cleaning software

 2. Locate and eliminate malware